delineateio/box/readme.md

 ### GPG Commit Signing

 `git` is pre-configured by default to use `gpg` signing so commits are verified.
 To learn more read the `github` documentation on [signing commits](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/signing-commits).
 At present the `gpg` key found at `$HOME/gpg_public` needs to be manually added to `github`.

+The requires the addition of the `~/.box/gpg.key` as mentioned earlier in the documentation.

 ### Postgres